Certification for Programs and Offices

 • The PCC will deny Program Certification when documentation and interview responses cannot confirm that the organization designed and supports the Office to comply with IOA SOPs.
 If denied, written notification to the executive leader to whom the Office reports and the Lead Ombuds will include the specific reasons for the PCC denial and will include information on how to submit an appeal.

-• Apart from the appeals process, an organization whose Office that was not granted Program Certification, may reapply for Program Certification.
-As always, a successful Application will prove that the Office is structured and has operated for at least one year in a manner that conforms with IOA SOP and COE.
+• Apart from the appeals process, an organization whose Office that was not granted Program Certification may reapply for Program Certification.
+As always, a successful Application will prove that the Office is structured and has operated for at least one year in a manner that conforms with the IOA SOP and COE.

 • By accepting certification, an office agrees to be subject to periodic audits to monitor compliance with the terms of certification.